 Stock synthesis (SS), an integrated statistical catch-at-age model (Methot and Wetzel, 2013), was the estimation method used to assess the simulated stocks.
 SS was applied for the first time in year 50 and then every 6th year thereafter.
 Assessment frequency for U.S. west coast groundfish varies as a consequence of commercial importance, which is used as an indicator of exploitation, the time since last assessment, and dynamics of the stock (Methot, 2015).
 Long-lived rockfish species generally have slow dynamics, resulting in minimal fluctuations in biomass from year to year (assuming non-extreme harvesting).
 Assessing the stock every 6th year was selected as an interval of time that would balance the need for re-evaluation based upon the slow dynamics of the stock and to minimize computational time per simulation.

-Unfished recruitment (R0), steepness, growth, annual recruitment deviations, initial age-structure deviations, and the size and width at maximum selectivity for the fishery were estimated.
+Parameters determining unfished recruitment (R0), steepness, growth, annual recruitment deviations, initial age-structure deviations, and the size and width at maximum selectivity for the fishery were estimated.
 Natural mortality, the variation of length-at-age, weight-at-length, the fecundity relationship, and the variation of recruitment were assumed known.
 The relative spawning biomass in the assessment year was estimated and the forecasted catches were determined using the harvest control rule adopted by the Pacific Fishery Management Council (PFMC) for rockfish.
 The catches were removed from the operating population without error, fishery CPUE index, length- and age-composition data were then generated for the subsequent six years.

 The harvest control rule adopted by the PMFC for rockfish involves a linear reduction in catch when a stock falls below 0.40SB0, with no fishing when the stock falls below 0.10SB0.
 The overfishing level (the catch corresponding to the proxy for the fishing mortality at which maximum sustainable yield is achieved) was set equal to the target spawner-per-recruit harvest rate (F0.50) multiplied by SBt.
 The overfished level was reduced by a management buffer (0.956) that accounts for the uncertainty about current biomass for well-assessed stocks to determine the acceptable biological catch level (i.e. acceptable biological catch = 0.956 overfishing level, Ralston et al., 2011).
 The annual catch limit was set equal to the acceptable biological catch when the stock was above the target biomass, 0.40SB0, or reduced from the acceptable biological catch according to the harvest control rule when the stock fell below 0.40SB0.

-One major difference in this simulation design and actual management practice of U.S. west coast groundfish was the omission, to reduce simulation complexity, of the rebuilding plans that are implemented when a stock is assessed to have fallen below the MSST (defined as 0.25SB0 for U.S. west coast rockfish).
+One major simplification in this simulation design and actual management practice of U.S. west coast groundfish was the omission of the rebuilding plans that are implemented when a stock is assessed to have fallen below the MSST (defined as 0.25SB0 for U.S. west coast rockfish).
 In reality, harvest for stocks below the MSST is not based on the standard harvest control rule, but rather a rebuilding plan that determines catches until the stock is rebuilt to the target biomass (see Wetzel and Punt, 2016 for additional details on PFMC rebuilding plans).

 Data scenarios